2006 NBA All-Star Game

-The 2006 NBA All-Star Game was played on Sunday, February 19, 2006, at the Toyota Center in Houston, home of the Houston Rockets.
+The 2006 NBA All-Star Game was an exhibition basketball game which was played on Sunday, February 19, 2006, at the Toyota Center in Houston, home of the Houston Rockets.
 The game was the 55th annual All-Star game.
+This was the third time that Houston had hosted the All-Star Game; the city had previously hosted the event in 1989 at the Astrodome.
+It was also the third All-Star Game to be hosted by the Rockets franchise, with the first in 1971, when they were known as the San Diego Rockets.

 The theme song was by Houston native Chamillionaire who made a new version of his hit "Turn It Up."
 Trailing by 21 points, the East rode the hot shooting of LeBron James and the teamwork of the four All-Stars from the Detroit Pistons to a 122–120 victory over the West.
 The 21-year-old James, who scored 29 points and grabbed six rebounds, became the youngest player to win MVP.
 With the score tied, Dwyane Wade, who finished with 20 points, hit the game-winning layup with 16 seconds left.
 Tracy McGrady of the Houston Rockets led all players with a game-high 36 points.

 Players

 Spectators make their way into Toyota Center through the LaBranch street entrance prior to the tip-off of the 55th NBA All-Star game on Sunday, Feb.
 19, 2006.